aforlorncat1/recode-sinatra-server/README.md

 ## To Create Controllers
 You can create a controller ruby file inside **app/controllers** manually.
 As long as there is no conflicted routes, you can create many controller files.
 Sinatra will go through each controller file and compile all available routes.

-In this example, let's create 'sessions' routing:
+In this example, let's create the 'sessions' routing:
 ```
 # app/controllers/users.rb